The Pin Group: History

-Original formation
+Formation

-In November 1980, guitarist and vocalist Roy Montgomery, drummer and lyricist Peter Stapleton, and bassist and lyricist Desmond Brice formed the Pin Group.
-The band debuted live at the DB Gladstone Hotel in mid-1981, which was becoming a key venue in the Christchurch alternative scene.
+The Pin Group was formed in November 1980 in Christchurch, New Zealand, originally featuring guitarist and vocalist Roy Montgomery; drummer and lyricist Peter Stapleton, and bassist and poet Desmond Brice.
+Montgomery and Stapleton had both played in a number of punk bands around Christchurch, some short-lived.
+Montgomery began hanging out with Brice in late 1980 and started setting his poetry to guitar, which Brice added to with his limited experience on bass.
+Montgomery recruited Stapleton to join on drums as he had recently finished with the Victor Dimisch Band, and they began shaping songs like "Ambivalence", "Columbia", and "Coat".

-Soon after their debut, Brice's inexperience with the bass led to him being replaced by bassist and vocalist Ross Humphries, but Brice let the group continue using his lyrics.
-Christchurch artist Ronnie van Hout became a close collaborator of the band, designing gig posters and all the band's covers.
-In 1981 he made a short film of Brice reciting poetry, then the band practicing in their Christchurch home.
-Montgomery, who managed an EMI record store in Christchurch at the time, came into work and found someone had spray painted "Roy Division" on the wall outside, a reference to the Pin Group's similarity to Joy Division.
+The band debuted live at the DB Gladstone Hotel in mid-1981, which was becoming a key venue in the Christchurch alternative scene at the time.
+Soon after this, Brice's inexperience with the bass led to him being replaced by bassist and vocalist Ross Humphries, but he let the group continue using his lyrics and stayed on for a time to help write.
+Christchurch artist Ronnie van Hout also became a close collaborator of the band, designing gig posters and all their subsequent record covers.
+In 1981 van Hout shot a short film of Brice reciting poetry and the band practicing in their Christchurch home.Montgomery, who managed an EMI record store in Christchurch at the time, came into work one day and found someone had spray painted "Roy Division" on the wall outside, a reference to the Pin Group's similarity to Joy Division.